 Note.
 The following steps take place over several days, so be prepared to wait it out.
 Assuming you don't engage in any time travel-related shenanigans, that is...

 - The next day the museum is closed for renovations and expansion.
-Go about your normal business while you wait for another day
+Go about your normal business while you wait

 When does Redd visit your island?